ValidatorOf

 Swift

-values will be treated as invalid and the error value given will be used in the.invalid
+nilvalues will be treated as invalid and the error value given will be used in the.invalidresult.
+If no error value is given,nilvalues will always produce a.validresult. -

 Returns a validator that is the logical inverse of self.